ecdex/quick-grunt-config-coding-conventions/README.md

 To use, list this package along with grunt-contrib-jshint and grunt-jscs in your package.json.
-Require the other packages from your Gruntfile.js normally (individually or via matchdep.
+Require the other packages from your Gruntfile.js normally (individually or via matchdep).
 Requiring this module returns a function with the following signature:

 `configurationHash = makeConfig(grunt, optionalArrayOfDirectoryNameStrings)`

-You can also get the .jscsrc and .jshintrc for your files by
+You can also get the .jscsrc and .jshintrc for your project by creating symbolic links in the root of your project to the copies of these files under `node_modules/quick-grunt-config-coding-conventions/`.
+(Obviously if you need customized versions of these files that differ from what this module provides, you should copy what you like and make an independent file in your project.
+If you edit these files via a symbolic link, your changes will be lost next time NPM updates the content of this package's directory.)

 A Gruntfile.js that did nothing but install the configuration in this module could look like: